sarah-sussman/SussmanKimBandoh/README.md

 The project has two folders: Data and Project_Files

 The Data folder contains two folders: Raw and Processed
 - Raw: Contains the USGS data after it had been retrieved from USGS using the 'dataRetrieval' package.
+Includes csv titled "gage_locations" that has each gage and it's latitude and longitude.
 - Processed: Contains the mean daily discharge and mean monthly discharge for each gage, as well as the combined files for each gage.

 The Project_Files folder contains 6 .rmd files.